+Size regulation is an important measurement for fisheries management to harvest individuals of desired species and sizes, and also to decrease unwanted bycatch and discards (Hall, 1996).
 Our estimations showed that the fishing gears used for the catch of target species are selective to optimal sizes above their maturity size.
-Even for the ocean whitefish from Isla Natividad, fishing gears are catching sizes bigger than the estimated optimal sizes.
-These findings suggest that the fishing gears are selecting sizes that allow the juveniles to reach maturity size before being incorporated into the catch biomass.
+These findings suggest that the fishing gears are selecting sizes that allow the juvenile fish to reach maturity size before being incorporated into the catch biomass.
+For example, for the ocean whitefish from Isla Natividad, fishing gears are catching sizes bigger than the estimated optimal sizes.

 Studies on hook selectivity show a direct proportional link to hook sizes (Peksu et al., 2020).
 We observed that the fish length increased with the increasing hook size and the selectivity curve was widened.
-Factors causing variation in the vulnerability of different species and size groups to different fishing gears are important for the development of optimal fishing strategies(Erzini et al., 2003).
+Factors causing variation in the vulnerability of different species and size groups to different fishing gears are important for the development of optimal fishing strategies (Erzini et al., 2003).
 Catch rates, catch composition, and length frequency distributions are affected by the type and size of the hooks and catch strategy (Garner et al., 2014; Patterson III et al., 2012).

-Size regulation is an important measurement for fisheries management to harvest individuals of desired species and sizes, and also to decrease unwanted bycatch and discards (Hall, 1996).
-The selectivity analysis was not performed for all target species due to the fact that there was no detailed information on sizes and their relationship to the fishing gear used on logbooks fro all the species.
+The selectivity analysis was not performed for all target species since there was no detailed information on sizes and their relationship to the fishing gear used on logbooks for all the species.
 Selectivity assessment of fishing gears and the development of methods for selective capture are urgently required (Hall et al., 2000).
 This analysis could only be done with the information recorded by fishers involved in the FIP.
 Official statistics collected and reported by fishing authorities do not include size data preventing the evaluation of how fishing gear could affect different sizes and age classes.
 The collection of this data is critical to evaluate which fishing gear is more efficient to catch the target species while allowing the population to continue producing new recruits.